nirajp82/PostgreSQL/02_C_Replication_Slot.md

 Replication slots in PostgreSQL are a crucial mechanism for maintaining reliable replication to standby (replica) servers.
 They act as a "contract" between the primary and standby, guaranteeing that the standby can receive all necessary changes (Write-Ahead Log or WAL records), even if it's temporarily unavailable or lagging.

+Each replica server has its own dedicated replication slot on the primary server.
+The slot acts as a persistent record of what changes have been sent to and acknowledged by that specific replica.
+This ensures reliable and consistent replication, even if replicas experience temporary outages.

 **(Diagram: Primary server generates WAL changes, which are tracked by a replication slot.
 The slot ensures WAL segments are retained until the standby server receives and acknowledges them.)**